-The Purpose of and Need for the Proposed Action
+The Purpose of, and Need for, the Proposed Action

-We propose to develop a CCP for the Refuge that, in the Service's best professional judgment, best achieves the purposes, goals and vision of the Refuge and contributes to the National Wildlife Refuge System's mission, adheres to the Service's policies and other mandates, addresses identified issues of significance, and incorporates sound principles of fish and wildlife science.
+We propose to develop a CCP for the refuge that, in the Service's best professional judgment, best achieves the purposes, goals, and vision of the refuge.
+It contributes to the National Wildlife Refuge System's (refuge system) mission, adheres to the Service's policies and other mandates, addresses identified issues of significance, and incorporates sound principles of fish and wildlife science.

 NEPA regulations require our evaluation of a reasonable range of alternatives, including a proposed or preferred action and no action.
-The no-action alternative can be either (1) taking no management action, or (2) not changing current management.
-In this draft plan, Alternative A is the latter.
+The no action alternative can be either (1) taking no management action, or (2) not changing current management.
+In this draft plan, alternative A is the latter.

-The purpose of adopting a CCP for this Refuge is to accomplish the following goals:
+The purpose of adopting a CCP for this refuge is to accomplish the following goals:

 Goal 1.
-Perpetuate the biological integrity and diversity of coastal island habitats to support native wildlife and plant communities, including species of conservation concern.
+Perpetuate and enhance the biological integrity and diversity of coastal habitats on and around Nantucket Island to support and enhance native wildlife and plant communities, with an emphasis on species of conservation concern.

 Goal 2.
-Promote awareness and stewardship of our coastal natural resources by working with our partners to provide off-site interpretation, education and outreach opportunities.
+Promote awareness and stewardship of our coastal natural resources by providing compatible wildlife-dependent recreation and education opportunities in local communities on and around Nantucket Island.